 4. Be prepared to ask questions.
 I hate this part- but lots of programs want you to ask them questions.
 Some of my go-to questions are ones geared at getting a sense of the attitude of the program.
 I ask, “What is your interaction with the residents like?”
 “What kinds of qualities do you think make a resident successful at this program?”
 I also ask, “what challenges does the program face?” “what opportunities are there for research?” and other more specific questions depending on the program.
 For example, yesterday I asked about a new refractive surgery center that’s coming to the program.

 5. Be prepared for situational questions.
-I have about 5 or 6 set stories that I can pull from if someone asks me to give an example of a time I resolved conflict or a time I worked as a team, or a time I had to make a quick decision.
+I have about 5 or 6 set stories that I can pull from, so if someone asks me to give an example of a time I resolved conflict or a time I worked as a team, or a time I had to make a quick decision, I will know what to say.
 You can google behavioral interviewing and find lists of questions you should be prepared for.
 Yesterday I was asked, “Tell me about a time you had an ethical dilemma”.
 You can’t just think of a story like that on the fly!
 You have to be prepared.

 6. Make friends!
 Now is a great time to make friends with other people on the interview trail!
 I actually made a handful of great friends that I would see all the time at various interviews and it was SO fun.
 These people will be your co-residents and colleagues one day, so get to know them!

-7. Be prepared to answer all kinds of questions about your research.
+7. You should be prepared to answer all kinds of questions about your research.
 If you did research, you better know everything about it.

 9. Send thank you cards.
 Some people say it doesn’t influence your ranking in the match but I don’t care.
 It’s the nice thing to do.
 These people took time out of their days to read your application.
 I think they deserve a big thank you!
 When you get someone who has truly read your application and knows all about you and then asks you probing, interesting questions, it is wonderful and deserves appreciation.
 I try to write hand-written thank you’s to everyone who has interviewed me.
 Some programs have panels of interviewers and it might not be feasible to write 15 thank-yous, but at least write them to the program director and department chair.